nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-openid-oauth2-in-login-screen.md

 ### UserInfo Mapping

-Each identity provider has its own way to handle user identity in his `UserInfo` endpoint.
+Each identity provider has its own way to handle user identity in its `UserInfo` endpoint.
 You may need to add your own mapping class.

 You just have to extend the `org.nuxeo.ecm.platform.oauth2.openid.auth.OpenIDUserInfo` class with the expected fields.
 Do not forget to set it in your provider contribution.